okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 ### Entitlements

 An entitlement is a permission that allows users to take specific actions within a resource, such as a third-party app.
-Within the Identity Provider (IdP) org (Okta), app entitlements help you manage different levels of permissions that users can perform within a third-party app (Service Provider).
+Within the Identity Provider org (Okta), app entitlements help you manage different levels of permissions that users can perform within a third-party app.

 When a user is assigned to an app that's configured to use entitlements, they may be granted one or more entitlements.
 Each entitlement that they're granted may have one or more values, depending on the entitlement definition (**String** or **String Array**).

 There are two important properties associated with entitlements:

 * `name`: The display name for an entitlement property.
 This is a human-friendly name that's for display purposes only.
 * `externalValue`: The value of an entitlement property.
-Think of this property as the system/external representation of the entitlement.Use this value in your EL expression to communicate to the Service Provider (SP) app which entitlement property that the principal (user) has been granted.
+Think of this property as the system/external representation of the entitlement.
+Use this value in your EL expression to communicate to the Service Provider (SP) app which entitlement property that the principal (user) has been granted.

-Additional attributes included with an entitlement are the value or values that it may contain.
+Other attributes included with an entitlement are the value or values that it may contain.
 These are the specific values that the principal (user) has for each entitlement property.
 Values within an entitlement may be either a single string or an array of strings.
 These values have two important attributes, similar to the entitlement property itself:

 * `name`: The display name of the entitlement value
 * `externalValue`: External system representation of the value